lennyleadership/zhichang/content/docs/01 Interview Experience/26 CRL Env Chemist/03 Interview Preparation/01_tell_me_about_yourself.md

 I have been working in the laboratory setting for 15 years.
 I developed variety of skills, including wet chemistry analysis, data analysis, quality control and quality assurance, and research and development.
 I can bring my skills and experience on board at this position.

 # Summary
+Visay, I think you are at the stage of setting up team goals, and forming team.
+I have variety of skills and lots of potential to help you achieve the team goals in aspect of improving efficiency and effectiveness of lab operation, meeting customer requirements,

 With my skills and experience in field sampling, sample preparation, instrumental analysis, data processing, database, report review, and quality management, it seems to me that I can offer skills and experience that the team is looking for.
 I can build trust in relationship, build credibility, adapt/ fit in the new team real quickly.